Dave's Travel Pages

 Most of what is known about the Mycenaeans is taken from the archaeological records, or from Homer's Epics.
 The latter of course was thought for many years to be just legend, until it was proven otherwise by the discovery of Troy.

-Now, mythical characters such as Agamemnon are thought to have been actual historical figures.
-It is entirely possible that Agammenon once lived at the palace at Mycenae.
+Now, mythical characters such as King Agamemnon are thought to have been actual historical figures.
+Even the Trojan War might have taken place, and it is entirely possible that Agammenon once lived at the palace at Mycenae.

 Interestingly, although a gold funerary mask was discovered at Mycenae, and is called ‘Agamemnon's Mask', there is no proof that it was actually his.